 Once you complete high school, earn an engineering degree from an accredited post-secondary institution.
 There are 281 accredited engineering programs at 43 post-secondary institutions in Canada, and they span the wide range of engineering disciplines.

 By completing your degree in an accredited program, you’re already one step closer to earning your engineering licence.
 Accredited engineering programs satisfy the academic requirements to become a licensed engineer.
 You’ll also need to get some work experience before you can apply for your licence.
 To do this, register with the engineering regulator in your province or territory as an Engineer-in-Training (E.I.T.)*.
 E.I.T. programs can guide and assist you in acquiring your work experience, including annual reviews to ensure that you’re on the right track to getting your licence.

 With your engineering degree in hand, and your work experience under your belt, you’re ready to apply for your engineering licence with your provincial or territorial engineering regulator.
 Once you’ve obtained your licence, you’ll become a professional engineer (P.Eng.) and will embark on a promising career that will shape the community around you!

 *exact title may vary by province

 If you’re studying engineering outside of Canada, you’ve earned a degree from a postsecondary institution abroad, or you’ve worked as an engineer in other countries, you can still apply to become a licensed engineer in Canada.
-Visit the Roadmap to Engineering in Canada website to find out what you need to do help you prepare for licensure in Canada.
+Visit the to find out what you need to do help you prepare for licensure in Canada.